AU-BCE-EE/Pedersen-2025-MAG/README.md

 Digestate properties, exposed surface area (ESA) data, soil properties, and slurry surface pH.

 # Links to manuscript A
-This section give the sources of tables, figures, and some statistical results presented in the paper.
+This section give the sources of tables, figures, and some statistical results presented in the paper (https://doi.org/10.1016/j.aeaoa.2026.100415).

 | Paper component          |  Repo source                             |  Repo scripts             |
 |-----------------         |-----------------                         |---------------            |